Department of English Mission Statement

 - In 2012, we graduated 129 English majors and 31 MA, MAT, and MFA students.

-- Our recent graduates have gone on to doctoral programs at numerous institutions, including Penn State University, University of Miami, Arizona State University, University of Massachussetts, SUNY Buffalo, University of Connecticut, University of Michigan, University of Iowa, University of South Florida, University of Central Florida and Florida State University, as well as MFA programs at University of Washington, University of Miami, and University of Idaho.
+- Since 2014, English BA, MA and MFA students and alumni have been accepted into graduate programs such as Arizona State University, City College of New York, Columbia University, Emerson College, Harvard University, Howard University, Illinois State University, Long Island University, New York University, University of Connecticut, University of Miami, University of Miami School of Law, University of Florida, University of Florida School of Law, University of Massachusetts Amherst, University of Missouri, University of Rochester, Seattle University School of Law, St. Thomas University School of Law.
 Our alumni have secured jobs as tenure-track faculty, and in fields such as education, nonprofit development, technical writing, curriculum editing and creation, freelance writing, photography, academic administration, and magazine publishing.

 - Our MFA graduates have published in quality literary journals such as Iron Horse Literary Review, Rattle, Third Coast, Brevity, The Kenyon Review, RHINO, Fiction Southeast, and other publications.